bilfar/bookmark_manager/README.md

 As a user
 So I can store bookmark data for later retrieval
 I want to add a bookmark to Bookmark Manager

+User story 3
+as a user
+so i can remove bookmark data that i don't need anymore I want to delete a bookmark to Bookmark Manager